 - Those who are in the database should be able to check the status of their registration and confirm that they are in fact on the list.
 If you search with the contact information you originally provided and find that you are not in the database, don't worry yet.
 Data is still being imported from all the local health districts.
 DO NOT sign up again at this time.

-- Demand is still extremely high and supplies are limited.
-Roughly 50% of the Pittsylvania-Danville Health District is in Phase 1-B of vaccine distribution, and everyone who gets a vaccine must get two doses.
+- Demand is still extremely high and supplies are limited, and everyone who gets a vaccine must get two doses.
 Please remain patient and do not contact the Health Department once you know your name is on the list.